AdrienFabre/makers_coding_bootcamp_portfolio/README.md

 - Luca Fruzza - Student at Makers - Collaboration on Acebook

-"Adrien was very enthusiastic and helped the whole team to really understand it the second week of the Acebook challenge, while the first scrum process was jeopardize by our learning of Ruby on Rails."
+"Adrien was very enthusiastic and helped the whole team to really understand it the second week of the Acebook challenge, while the first scrum process was jeopardized by our learning of Ruby on Rails."

 - Elliot Jennings - Student at Makers - Collaboration on Acebook

-Before working on Jungl-Book with Adrien I thought I had grasped the concept of agile development.
+"Before working on Jungl-Book with Adrien I thought I had grasped the concept of agile development.
 It was the guidance of Adrien during this project which allowed our team to now say we are confident with the framework.
 He gave us workshops on the scrum process and was devoted to making us stick to the following agile development in our second week.
-He is driven to manage a project and it seems to be a natural position for him as he always focuses on the bigger picture even when the team are being slightly short-sighted.
+He is driven to manage a project and it seems to be a natural position for him as he always focuses on the bigger picture even when the team are being slightly short-sighted."

 - Diptis Hadler - Student at Makers - Collaborated on the final project